Skip to main content

 Bias for action #

-I prefer us setting up an A/B test or look at data instead of endlessly debating what’s right in never-ending meeting.
 When there are resource constraints, I look at ways to get around those constraints by leveraging my skills and the skills of those around me.
-When there is no data, gut feel is fine.
+When there is no data, gut feel is fine - it helps us get started and be able to learn quickly.
 I’d rather learn by putting bits in front of customers than hypothesize with no end in sight about a perfect solution.

-A great product is the goal #
+A great customer solution is the goal #

-I don’t believe in having separate “turfs” or “areas of influence” - we are all in this to build a great product.
+I am working hard to build a great product.
 If I can help with an area outside my comfort zone, I will gladly do so - just ask.
-If I can help a partner be unblocked, I will do so to make sure that they can move forward, while also being cognizant of our product priorities and vision.
-There is no reason to be territorial or try to create spheres of influence for the sake of internal political gain.
+If I can help a partner be unblocked, I will get right on it to make sure that they can move forward, while also being cognizant of our product priorities and vision.

 Notes #